Hike The Overland Track:

 Guide Milo looking sheepish because Sam didn’t make him an apple crumble, so we all donated a spoonful of ours to him.
 Can’t complain though, Sam had made us the most delicious wattle seed muffins for afternoon tea.

-Sam and Milo briefing us on tomorrow’s walk, with the aid of a mud map.
+Sam and Milo briefing us on tomorrow’s hike, with the aid of a mud map.

 Friday 16th February